UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 As the TSI process runs as root, and switches to the required user/group IDs before each request, setting up the required environment per user has to be done carefully.
-Per-user settings are usually done on the UNICORE/X level using "**IDB templates**", please consult the UNICORE/X documentation.
+Per-user settings are usually done on the UNICORE/X level using *IDB templates*, please refer to the :ref:`UNICORE/X documentation <unicorex-manual>`.

 Assigning groups to the current user